What’s the rarest Citroën in Britain? Here, PetrolBlog attempts to answer that question using DVLA registration data correct at the end of 2019.

 The Citroën GS is celebrating its 50th anniversary in 2020, so values might start to increase as a result of the publicity.
 The survival rate is criminally low for such a pioneering family car.

-The Citroën SM was a victim of circumstances beyond its control, with its demise influenced by the Suez Crisis and Peugeot’s takeover of the company.
+The Citroën SM was a victim of circumstances beyond its control, with its demise influenced by the oil crisis and Peugeot’s takeover of the company.
 Nearly 90 people are enjoying the Maserati V6 engine on a regular basis, with a further 54 enjoying looking at the SM.

 From 44 on the road in 2014, to 16 on the road in 2020, the Citroën Visa’s demise is almost complete.
 We have to hope that the 97 examples list as SORN have the potential to rise again.